getify/Functional-Light-JS/ch3.md

 curriedSum( 1 )( 2, 3 )( 4, 5 );			// 15
 ```

-There's a slight syntax savings of fewer `( )`, and an implied performance benefit of now having three function calls instead of five.
+We see a slight syntax savings of fewer `( )`, and an implied performance benefit of now having three function calls instead of five.
 But other than that, using `looseCurry(..)` is identical in end result to the narrower `curry(..)` definition from earlier.
 I would guess the convenience/performance factor is probably why frameworks allow multiple arguments.
 This seems mostly like a matter of taste.

 **Note:** The loose currying *does* give you the ability to send in more arguments than the arity (detected or specified).
 If you designed your function with optional/variadic arguments, that could be a benefit.
 For example, if you curry five arguments, looser currying still allows more than five arguments (`curriedSum(1)(2,3,4)(5,6)`), but narrower currying wouldn't support `curriedSum(1)(2)(3)(4)(5)(6)`.